Lady Mozang: During the reign of Emperor Jingzong

 It is not known when was Lady Mozang born nor when did she enter the imperial palace.
 Lady Mozang was known to be a gorgeous beauty and remarkable woman.
 Before entering the harem of Li Yuanhao, Lady Mozang had been a wife of Yeli Yuqi (野利遇乞), an elder brother of Empress Xiancheng.
 In 1047, Empress Xiancheng, lady Yeli, was demoted to a commoner and turned to nunnery due to her machinations.
-She had framed Lady Yeli for a romance with the official Buxiqi Duosi (补细乞多巳), using the hand of Yeli Yuqi, brother of Empress Yeli.
+She had framed Lady Yeli for a romance with the official Buxiqi Duosi (补细乞多巳), using the hand of Yeli Yuqi, brother of Empress Xiancheng.
 This strengthened the relationship between Lady Mozang and Emperor Jingzong.
 On 5 March 1047, Empress Xuanmuhuiwen gave birth to Ningling Liangcha (宁令两岔) aka Liangzuo (谅祚).

 During the reign of Emperor Yizong

-After Li Yuanhao was killed by crown prince Ninglingge, Li Liangzuo ascended to the throne.
+After Li Yuanhao was killed by crown prince Ningling Ge, Li Liangzuo ascended to the throne.
 At that time Liangzuo was one year old, therefore the main power laid in the hands of Lady Mozang and her brother.
 As the mother of emperor, Lady Mozang received the title of empress dowager.
 Her brother, Epang, wielded an authority in the imperial court by the virtue of being an uncle of the emperor.
 The upbringing of the emperor laid in the hands of Lady Mozang and Epang.